 Conditions Treated by Online Mental Health Clinics

 Online mental health clinics treat a broad spectrum of conditions across different age groups.
-Common presentations include anxiety disorders, depression, obsessive-compulsive disorder, post-traumatic stress disorder, and phobias.
+Common presentations include anxiety disorders, depression, obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), and phobias.
 Many clinics also provide specialist services for more complex needs.

 ADHD online assessment has become one of the most in-demand services in the UK, driven by long NHS waiting lists and growing awareness of the condition in adults.
-Similarly, autism assessments, memory clinics, and addiction support are increasingly available through online providers.
+Similarly, an online psychiatric evaluation for autism is increasingly available through online providers, alongside memory clinics and addiction support.
+Online counseling also plays a vital role in addiction recovery, offering accessible support for substance use disorders.

 In terms of demographics, most adult services accept patients from age 18 upward.
 Separate pathways exist for children and young people, typically through CAMHS (Child and Adolescent Mental Health Services) or specialist private providers.
 Some platforms serve all ages, while others focus specifically on adult or paediatric populations.